cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

 # typescript-plugin-proactive-code-fixes

-TypeScript Langauge Service Plugin with several small proactive code refactors to solve errors (diagnostics) like creating constructor when a non existent one is invoked, declaring a variable or class when non existent one is defined, reassigning a const, etc. The tool is based both on the context of the user and on the current diagnostic error in that line.
+TypeScript Langauge Service Plugin with several small proactive code refactors to solve errors (diagnostics) like creating constructor when a non existent one is invoked, declaring a variable or class when non existent one is defined, reassigning a const, etc. The tool is based both on the context of the user and on the current diagnostic error in cursor position / selection

+The objective is to provide most refactor suggestions for agile code development seen in other strongly typed languages / IDEs like Java/eclipse

+In general refactors are non aggressive so the shouldn't do harm.
+Still more testing is needed and some suggestions appear where they shouldn't or viceversa doesn's appear in al places where they should.
+Still I think it's useful and is sowly reaching the objective.

 # Fixes